 Stanley Spicer states" The most active shipbuilders in the Mosher family descended from two of Nicholas brothers, Jehu b1755 and George b1771".

-Jehu and Hannah Greeno's son Jehu Jr (1783-1865) and his sons Silas and Nicholas.
-William Henry Mosher, Silas's son was one of the last shipbuilding Moshers.
+Jehu and Hannah Greeno's son Jehu Jr (1783-1865) and his sons Silas and Nicholas and William Henry Mosher, Silas's son was one of the last shipbuilding Moshers.

 George and his wife Margaret Thompson produced sons Ira and Nicholas (known as Nicholas Jr) and their daughter Margaret married Elkanah Trask Harvie.
 Their son John Andrew Harvie, was a prominent builder with his wife's family.
 Another daughter of George and Margaret, Lydia (1792-1875) married Richard Mounce, their sons William and Captain George also involved.